kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

       of potential placements.
 For the alpha support of TAS, we will only assume the best placement (based on TAS Placement Scoring plugins).
 With the progression of TAS to Beta, we might change the algorithm to consider top N placements and adjust their scores based on the amount of preemption victims each placement yields, and only after that selecting the best one.
+For cases where TAS is rerun with some of the PodGroup pods already scheduled, the current placement of those pods will be selected by TAS as the only placement.
       We can also see a future where if the algorithm is performant enough, even for the non TAS case, we will generate multiple potential placements and consider them, to select a placement that yields the lowest amount of disruptions.